 Some of you will complete this chapter in short order.
 Others may take longer.
 The number of pages you write doesn’t matter at this point.
 If you recall more details in the days ahead, add to the chapter as memories occur.

 Tell us your thoughts about the process so far.
 Easier and faster than expected?
-Start thinking about your second decade, the next chapter.
+Writing about your second decade is next.

-Since our mission is to convince as many people as possible to write their life stories, we would be grateful if you would share these posts on social media and with your friends and relatives.
+Since our mission is to convince all of you to write your memoirs, we would be grateful if you would share these posts on social media and with your friends and relatives.
+We welcome your comments.